pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 It is not recommended to disable the secant model (key `model`), as this model provides a Jacobian which is based on the actual problem.

 The `surrogate` model solves a surrogate coupling problem at the start of every time step.
 The solution of this surrogate problem can be used as prediction (see [surrogate predictor](../predictors/predictors.md#surrogate)) and its Jacobian can be used here.
-More information with respect to this type of model can be found in the [models documentation](models/models.md).
+More information with respect to this type of model can be found in the [models' documentation](models/models.md).
 If only the solution is to be used, the parameter `surrogate_modes` has to be set to `0`.
-This parameters denotes the number of modes from the surrogate Jacobian that should be used (starting from the first determined mode(s)).
+This parameter denotes the number of modes from the surrogate Jacobian that should be used (starting from the first determined mode(s)).
 Whether the surrogate solution is used for prediction, is determined by the `predictor` settings of the coupled solver.
 If the surrogate model does not provide a surrogate solution (only a surrogate Jacobian), surogate prediction is not possible.

 The two models are combined as follows.